claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 <p align="center"><img src="media/flashy_zadig_driver_install_win10.png" width="700" /></p>

-Note that because iniLabs uses a vendor/product identification (VID/PID) range purchased from Thesycon, Windows will identify the driver as shown below; this is OK.
+Note that because iniVation uses a vendor/product identification (VID/PID) range purchased from Thesycon, Windows will identify the driver as shown below; this is OK.